Ben 10: Destroy All Aliens: Plot

 Ben, Gwen, and their grandfather Max spend their evenings battling aliens on Bellwood's streets.
 During a battle with a robotic tank, Ben as Upgrade and Gwen argue about the best way to defeat it, resulting in Gwen casting a dismantling spell on the tank while Ben is still attached to it.
 Unknown to the group, this causes a malfunction in the Omnitrix.

 Later, after a mishap in school where J.T. and Cash lock Ben in his locker, and the Omnitrix accidentally teleports his homework away, Ben is grounded by his parents, Carl and Sandra, and forced to stay at home to do a history report.
 Ben attempts to work on the report before the Omnitrix teleports his laptop away as well.
 Shortly afterwards, Ben's alien friend Tetrax arrives, telling him that Azmuth has asked to meet with him.
 They go to meet Azmuth, but are attacked by a To'kustar, who unbeknownst to them is teleported into the Omnitrix.
 Tetrax decides to take Ben to search for Azmuth and activates a new function on the Omnitrix.
 Before he can explain this new ability, the ship is attacked and Ben is sucked out into the atmosphere, falling to the ground as Diamondhead.

 It is later revealed that the new ability prevents Ben from returning to human form when the Omnitrix times out, simply switching into another one of his alien forms.
-Ben as Four Arms arrives at Stonehenge, but is confronted and attacked by a Galvanic Mechamorph who demands to know about the To'kustar that had attacked Ben.
-Ben explains that he knows nothing, but it only continues to attack, and its teleportation ability causes the pair to carry the rest of their battle across the globe.
+Ben as Four Arms arrives at Stonehenge, but is confronted and attacked by a Galvanic Mechamorph who demands to know about the To'kustar who attacked Ben.
+Ben explains that he knows nothing, but the Galvanic Mechamorph only continues to attack, and its teleportation ability causes the pair to carry the rest of their battle across the globe.
 After arriving back in Bellwood, Ben transforms into Grey Matter and manages to escape.

 Meanwhile, Gwen and Max receive a call from Ben's parents informing them that Ben is missing.
 They go in search of him only to find Tetrax.
 The three discover Azmuth's ship, but with no sign of Azmuth.
 Looking at the ship's log, they discover that Azmuth disguised it as a truck to track down and fix the Omnitrix, but crashed and was destroyed by the To'kustar.
-Gwen, Max and Tetrax soon encounter Ben back at his house, and restore the Omnitrix to normal just as the Mechamorph catches up to them.
-Gwen deduces how the Omnitrix reacts after Ben returns to his human form and realizes what has happened just as she, Ben, Tetrax and the Mechamorph are transported into the Omnitrix itself.
+Gwen, Max and Tetrax soon encounter Ben back at his house, and restore the Omnitrix to normal as the Mechamorph catches up to them.
+Gwen deduces how the Omnitrix reacts after Ben returns to his human form and realizes what has happened just as she, Ben, Tetrax and the Mechamorph are transported into the Omnitrix.